EugeneSunrise/reWASD/README.md

 8. Close reWASD only from tray windows and then close dnSpy

 # Applying config and nothing happens?
 6.6 ver.
-FIRSTLY, CHECK CLOSED ISSUES AND TWO VIDEO GUIDES, BEFORE CREATING NEW, TAKE CARE OF YOUR AND MY TIME❤️
+FIRSTLY, CHECK CLOSED ISSUES AND TWO VIDEO GUIDES, USE DISCUSSIONS TO ASK ME, TAKE CARE OF YOUR AND MY TIME❤️

 Most likely, you have not imported breakpoints
 - There may be two reasons why they are not imported: